 Action Research for Learner Identities funded by Roger Ascham Primary School in East London (Principal Investigator, 2014-2015, with Dr Gill Goodliff).
 The project aims to enable a group of 6 teachers to carry out their own action research projects related to learner identity in order to develop children's understandings of learning and positive dispositions to engaging with school.
 The project aims to place teachers in an active role in developing their pedagogical practices and producing professional knowledge about the effect of pedagogy on learner identity.

-Amelia is currently a co-supervisor of an EdD student on the topic of drama and talk in primary school pedagogy.
+Amelia is currently a supervisor of: an EdD student on the topic of cultural capital in academy trusts' enrichment curricula; an EdD student on the topic of drama and talk in primary school pedagogy and an EdD student who has completed on the topic of how student self-belief impacts on target grades in a Welsh college.
 She is interested in hearing from prospective EdD and PhD students on topics related to pedagogy, curriculum and assessment in primary schools as well as social justice and equity.

 Understanding boys' (dis)engagement with reading for pleasure project, funded by British Academy/Leverhulme with University of Manchester - Dr Diane Harris.